Men For Equity and Reproductive Justice

 In 2021, a few men gathered to end our silence on reproductive justice-based rights.
 As men we have been noticeably absent from supporting women’s struggles to control their own bodies.
 With the Supreme Court's decision in Texas Senate Bill 8 (SB8), and reactionary legislation and regulation nationwide, we accept the responsibility of pro-active organizing.

-Men for Equity and Reproductive Justice (MERJ) formed as a support space particularly for Black, Indigenous, and Women of Color (BIPOC) led organizations.
+Men for Equity and Reproductive Justice (MERJ) originally formed as a support space particularly for organizations led by Black womxn, Indigenous womxn, and other People of Color (BIPOC).
 MERJ supports full access to abortion and all other reproductive justice (RJ) rights.
 As a group of men, we commit to unlearning the continued systemic legacy of patriarchy, capitalism and white supremacy, and their threat to body sovereignty.

 Reproductive Justice Organizations